The Stone Quarry: Future projects

 Zack Snyder will also direct a remake of the 1969 film The Illustrated Man.

 The company will also produce Horse Latitudes, which was formerly known as The Last Photograph, a film about a photograph that inspires two men to travel to South America.
 The film will be directed by Zack Snyder and will be produced by Snyder and his wife Deborah Snyder.

 In September 2017, it was confirmed that Zack Snyder is developing The Fountainhead adaptation, based on the 1943 novel from Ayn Rand.

-On January 29, 2019, Snyder announced that he had signed on to direct Army of the Dead, a zombie horror thriller, for Netflix.
-Snyder would also produce with Deborah Snyder.

-On May 20, 2020, Snyder officially announced that Warner Bros. would be releasing his cut of Justice League as Zack Snyder's Justice League on HBO Max in 2021.

 In September 2020, it was announced that Netflix had greenlit a prequel based on Army of the Dead, with Matthias Schweighöfer set to direct the film in addition to reprising his role as Ludwig.
 Shay Hatten will also pen the screenplay.
 It was also announced that an anime prequel series was in the works titled Army of the Dead: Lost Vegas.
 The series will serve as an origin story for Dave Bautista's character Scott Ward and his rescue team during the initial fall of Vegas as they confront the source of the zombie outbreak.
 Jay Oliva is set to serve as showrunner for the series, with both Oliva and Zack Snyder set to direct two episodes each.
 In July 2021, the company signed a first-look deal with Netflix.